pmolina/dps/README.md

 ## Usage

-- Users deposit stablecoins into their vault
+- Users deposit stablecoins (USDC, USDT, or DAI) into their vault
+- On first deposit, users must set a fallback wallet and fallback period
 - Regular interactions (deposits, withdrawals, or explicit updates) serve as proof of life
-- Set a fallback wallet for emergency access
 - Withdraw funds as needed for pension payments

 ## Security